nathanielknight/sideproject-sysadmin-handbook/src/server_software.md

 This section describes some of the software that we'll want to install on our sever.

-## Caddy

-Caddy is the web server we'll use to accept web requests, direct traffic to our projects, serve static files, and generate TLS certificates.

-Instructions for installing it are [here](https://caddyserver.com/docs/install#debian-ubuntu-raspbian).

 ## Docker

 We'll use Docker to deploy projects.

-Instructions for installing it are [here](https://docs.docker.com/engine/install/ubuntu/).
+Instructions for installing it are [here](https://docs.docker.com/engine/install/debian/).

 ## Extras